cpjobling/EG-247-Resources/week6/fourier2.md

    + {b_1}\sin \omega t + {b_2}\sin 2\omega t +  \cdots  \\
 \end{gathered} $$

-If we replace the cos and sin terms with their imaginary expontial equivalents:
+If we replace the cos and sin terms with their imaginary exponential equivalents:

 $$\begin{gathered}
   f(t) = \frac{1}{2}{a_0} + {a_1}\left(\frac{e^{j\omega t} + e^{-j\omega